HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-[Shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom) allows you to create a dedicated subtree in the DOM for the custom element introduced to the browser.
+<a hreflang="en" href="https://developers.google.com/web/fundamentals/web-components/shadowdom">Shadow DOM</a> allows you to create a dedicated subtree in the DOM for the custom element introduced to the browser.
 It ensures the styles and nodes inside the element are not accessible outside the element.

 0.4% of pages use Shadow DOM specification of web components to ensure a scoped subtree for the element.